 Students in Year 10 have taken part in the Young Enterprise Tenner Challenge over the past two years.
 They have enjoyed considerable success and the project has given them a valuable insight into the world of business.

 For the past fifteen years Business students in Year 12 have taken part in the National Young Enterprise Scheme.
 The scheme allows students to form their own company, decide upon the production of a specific good or service and market their output to customers.
 Each Young Enterprise company has advisers from within the local business community who assist and support.
 They take part in workshops covering business planning, sales and marketing and compete against teams within Oxfordshire at trade fairs.

 IFS Student Investor Challenge

 Students also participate in the IFS Student Investor Challenge http://www.studentinvestor.org alongside schools from the United Kingdom and International Schools abroad.
 Through this they gain experience of the stock market, trading on a daily basis to increases the value of their shares and win a place in the final and the prize of a trip to New York.

 In recent years teams from Burford School have taken part in the ICAEW Business, Accounting and Skills Education competition in Oxford.
 Students are provided with information about a hypothetical business and teams work together, with professional assistance, to plan in detail how the business should proceed.
 They then present their findings to an audience who have the opportunity to ask questions and challenge ideas.

-Key Stage 4: OCR GCSE Business Studies
+Key Stage 4: EDEXCEL GCSE Business

 Key Stage 5: AQA ‘A’ Level Business Studies